IzharFine/EzTable/README.md

 ```
 var ezTable = new EzTableGenerator();
 ```
-after that you have to load your table object.<br />
+After that you have to load your table object.<br />
 Your table object Can be an JsonObject or DOMTable, you`ll can see bouth structs later in this introduction.
 * Your table object MUST contain at least the table header.
 ```